Spring Semester 2019 Information

 Online registration is available almost 24 hours per day.
 For “how to” instructions, click the following link:

-Information regarding payment deadlines for the fall semester is available on the Payment Deadlines page.
+Information regarding payment deadlines for the spring semester is available on the Payment Deadlines page.

 Repeated Courses and Tuition Charges

 Wharton County Junior College will charge a higher tuition rate to Texas resident students registering for a course for the third or subsequent time.
 This charge will apply to any course that the student has already attempted twice and appears on their transcript.
 Upon the third or subsequent enrollment, the out of state tuition rate will be charged for those credits hours.
 This charge will be assessed upon third enrollments in attempted (courses in which a student withdrew and received a “W”) and completed courses (courses in which a student received a letter grade).
 Student tuition represents only a portion of the total cost of instruction.
 The remaining comes from state dollars that are paid by Texas taxpayers.
 When students enroll for courses for a third time, the state of Texas does not offer funding to the college to pay for operation of that student’s enrollment.
 The Texas state legislature allows colleges to charge tuition at a higher rate to offset the loss of funding.

 Exemptions to the Repeated Courses